Teresa Arpin Ed. D

 GINetwork Focus: GIN Curriculum Enrichment, Systems & Standards Alignment, GIN Pilot Class Development & Mentorship

-Currently pursuing an Undergraduate Degree in Aerospace Engineering
+Currently pursuing an Masters Degree in Aerospace Engineering

 Founding GIN Youth Director

 Rodrigo Rose is from Curitiba, Paraná, Brazil, where he was born and raised.
 He is currently studying at Georgia Institute of Technology (Georgia Tech).
 He is grateful to the of the International School of Curitiba (ISC), for providing avenues and access to opportunities such as G.I.N.
 He has attended two Global Issues Network conferences and served as a facilitator in the UNESCO Center for Peace Summer Program, since becoming an intern with GIN in 2014.
 This has provided him important skills and abilities in solving issues on both a local and global scale, and has shown him how each and every one of us, regardless of our differences, can work together to create a better planet.
 This involvement, together with his passion for learning and growth, is what motivates him to help GIN develop and is why he devotes his time and effort to make GIN better for all students who love it through the GIN Creating Connections Program.
 He believes that all things in life, good or bad, help us grow, and wishes to see the entire world grow to become a place everyone shares and enjoys together.

 Published Georgia Tech Graduate in aerospace engineering.
 Currently pursuing a Masters Degree at Massachusetts Institute of Technology (MIT) in aerospace engineering.